 Toss the spinach with the sliced strawberries, pecans, and cheese, if using.
 Cover and refrigerate until serving time.

 Put the balsamic vinegar, sugar, tarragon, onion and garlic powder, and mustard in a blender.
 With the blender running, add the vegetable oil in a slow, steady stream.
 Alternatively, put the dressing ingredients in a jar, cover with a lid, and shake to blend.
 Taste and adjust seasonings.

 When ready to serve, drizzle dressing over the salad and toss lightly.

 Tips and Variations

-- Sugared Pecans - Melt 1 tablespoon of butter in a small skillet over medium-low heat.
+- Sugared Pecans: Melt 1 tablespoon of butter in a small skillet over medium-low heat.
 Add the pecans and stir to coat them thoroughly.
-Add 1 tablespoon of sugar and cook, stirring constantly, until golden brown and the sugar has dissolved.
+Add 1 tablespoon of sugar and cook, continually stirring, until golden brown and the sugar has dissolved.
 Remove them to a wax paper or parchment paper-lined plate.

 - Dijon Mustard Vinaigrette: In a jar with a lid, combine 1 heaping tablespoon of Dijon mustard, 1/4 teaspoon of garlic powder, 1 1/2 tablespoons of white wine vinegar, 1 teaspoon of lemon juice, and 1/2 cup of extra virgin olive oil.
 Shake vigorously; taste and add salt and freshly ground black pepper, as needed.